School meal programs in the United States: 1946–2000

-21st century
+Early 21st century

 In 2004, as the childhood obesity crisis came into national focus, the USDA urged school districts to establish wellness policies and initiatives tailored to local needs.
 The USDA regulations were intended to strengthen nutritional education nationwide while giving schools the autonomy to decide what types of foods could be sold in their cafeterias and vending machines.

 In 2007, the USDA hired the Institute of Medicine (IOM; now the National Academy of Medicine) to develop recommendations for "bringing school food up-to-date with current science".
 Dr. Virginia Stallings, a pediatric gastroenterologist at the Children's Hospital of Philadelphia who led the IOM team, concluded, "Since the school meal programs were last updated, we've gained the greater understanding of children's nutritional needs and the dietary factors that contribute to obesity, heart disease, and other chronic health problems."

 In 2010, the Healthy, Hunger-Free Kids Act made the most sweeping changes in the history of the NSLP, putting vending-machine snacks and à la carte menu items under federal regulation for the first time.
 Championed by First Lady Michelle Obama and directed by the USDA, the law established guidelines requiring more fruits, vegetables, and whole grains in school meals.
 The guidelines, which took effect in the 2012–13 school year, also limited sodium, fat, and caloric intake based on students' ages.

-Historically, the NSLP and other food programs have been used to improve the health of children who are food-insecure or at risk of malnutrition.
-More recently, however, the NSLP has made a significant shift to fight childhood obesity as well as malnutrition.
-Unhealthy eating patterns in overweight children—like those in underweight children—are often tied not only to individual choices, but also to social and economic circumstances such as family income and access to fresh foods.
-School meal programs provide an avenue by which these socioeconomic circumstances can be targeted to improve children's diets.

-Most students benefit from the NSLP, even if they do not receive free lunches, because the program also subsidizes full-price meals in the majority of U.S. schools.
+Most students benefited from the NSLP, even if they did not receive free lunches, because the program also subsidized full-price meals in the majority of U.S. schools.

-In 2021, California became the first state to have a universal school meal program for the state's public school students.
-Shortly after California adopted the program, Maine adopted a similar program.